18F/handbook/_pages/policies/tech-policies/security-incidents.md

 It is critical that you notify GSA IT within 1 hour of suspected incident and provide all available information to assist the response team with triage.
 If email is unavailable, [contact them another way](https://insite.gsa.gov/employee-resources/information-technology).

 Potentially sensitive data must never be shared in Slack, GitHub, or transmitted via email.
-Include the hyperlink to the [GSA Google Drive](#setting-up-my-drive-for-sensitive-information-sharing) folder in the top summary of the GitHub Issue.
-At this time, GSA Google Drive is the only approved method of secure data transmission during an active incident
+At this time, GSA Google Drive is the only approved method of secure data transmission during an active incident.

 If **_classified information_** is part of the incident, do not attach the information to your report.
 Wait for instructions from the GSA Incident Response (IR) team.
 If you do not receive a timely acknowledgement of your report, you can phone the IR team via the numbers listed in Section 3.1.1 of the [GSA IT Security Procedural Guide](https://insite.gsa.gov/portal/getMediaData?mediaId=558637).